Autodesk/maya-usd/tutorials/lock/README.md

 cmds.AL_usdmaya_ProxyShapeImport(file="<PATH_TO_ASSETS_FOLDER?/lock_hierarchy.usda")
 ```

 You should notice that "transA" and "camB" have their transform attributes locked and "pushToPrim" attributes disabled.
-Their descendants "transC" and "camD" are unlocked by metadata defined on "transC".
+Their descendants "transC" and "camD" are unlocked by "unlocked" metadata defined on "transC".
 And "transE" and "camF" are unlocked due to "inherited" by default.

 ![Lock](LockPrims.png)